elielvipata/JewelProgrammingLanguage/README.md

 ```

+## Type System
 ### Native Datatypes
 These are datatypes/values that all expressions will eventually evaluate to.
-They are used for preservation and progression checks when evaluating and typechecking expressions and abstractions.
+They are used for preservation and progression checks when evaluating and typechecking expressions and abstractions:
-The following are native datatypes in Jewel.
 - int (varying by size up to 64 bits)
 - char ( a symbolic representation of integers)
 - float ( precision values by size up to 64 bits, encompassing a double)
 - boolean ( integer value 1 or 0)

-### Native Datastructures
-All native datatypes in Jewel can be used in the native datastructures, these are the following datastructures that are supported or will be supported in Jewel
-- List (analogous to arrays): Used to store data in a sequence of memory.
-With support for constant time access
-- String: A list of characters
-- Heap: A list with logarithmic access and insertion
-- Map: Key based Heap access and insertion

 ### Frame: The building block of Jewel
 A frame is body of execution that has its own address space and can be executed asynchronously or on demand.

-Functions are frames with a type signature.
+- Functions are frames with a type signature.
 Each frame can also be considered a region, i.e a basic amount of memory is allocated during the second parsing phase when building an AST.
-Anonoymous functions are frames within a function that are run when encountered during execution.
+- Anonoymous functions are frames within a function that are run when encountered during execution.
 Anonoymous functions can run on seperate threads or as a child of the parent function they execute in.
 They can return a value or process data

-They are used to build closures and can return custom runtime errors
+- They are used to build closures and can return custom runtime errors
-They are also used to determine lifetimes of variables using scope
+- They are also used to determine lifetimes of variables using scope

 ### Explicit Value Semantics
 Jewel requires the programmer to explicitly specify whether they intend for the values they use to be mutable or immutable.
 These rules will determine how the data will be accessed, copied, moved or deleted.
 It also determines the owner and lifetime of a variable.